lhymmEU/kingpin/README.md

 - **TailwindCSS** - For styling
 - **Framer Motion** - For subtle animations and microinteractions

+## TODO List

+- **Improved Prompt Engineering** - Improve prompts for grok and groq to get better result back
+- **Background Check** - Add models and prompts for investor background check, focusing on notable headlines
+- **Investor Map** - Allow users to retrieve a list of potential investors based on their project description
+- **Reach Out** - Generate reach out email suggestions on-demand

 ## 🏃‍♂️ Running the Project

 1. Install dependencies: